e-hengirmen/e-hengirmen/README.md

 Hello, I'm Ersel Hengirmen, a computer engineering student from Middle East Technical University and CS enthusiast from Turkey.

-- 👯 I’m Interested in algorithm design and analyses, parallel computing, mixed integer programming and learning and implementing different compression algorithms.
+- 👯 I’m Interested in algorithm design and analyses, machine learning(esspecially deep learning), mixed integer programming and learning and implementing different compression algorithms.
 - 🤔 I’m looking for new ideas to start a project.
 If you have anything please do not hesitate to contact me.
 <!--
 **e-hengirmen/e-hengirmen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.